 There are tons of ways to celebrate and change an animal’s life for the better.
-Even though we encourage adoption on this day and many shelters have reduced prices to celebrate, you don’t have to adopt a dog every year to make a positive impact.
+Even though we encourage adoption on this day and many shelters have reduced adoption fees to celebrate, you don’t have to adopt a dog every year to make a positive impact.

 Here are eight ways you can change a dog’s life for the better on Change A Pet’s Life Day.